 Prior to joining Kasowitz, Alycia served as law clerk to the Honorable Steven M. Gold, U.S. District Court for the Eastern District of New York.

-- MBIA in a long-running put-back action against Credit Suisse in which MBIA is seeking to recover over $750 million related to RMBS insured by MBIA.
-After a two-week bench trial in New York State Supreme Court, the court found that MBIA had convincingly proved that Credit Suisse breached its representations and warranties, and is liable for damages expected to amount to over even the $680 million Credit Suisse has acknowledged.
+- MBIA in a decade-long put-back action against Credit Suisse in which MBIA sought to recover for breaches of representations and warranties related to RMBS insured by MBIA.
+After a two-week bench trial in New York State Supreme Court, the court found that MBIA had convincingly proved that Credit Suisse breached its representations and warranties, and that Credit Suisse was liable for over $600 million in damages.